 I just posted something on Facebook using someone’s preferred pronouns of “them and their”, which I know is an issue that riles some people up, so I want to explain that issue as I see it:

+I don’t think it would take very long before you got pretty pissed and asked me to stop.
 And having been asked to stop, the considerate (of your point of view and experience) thing for me to do is to stop.

 The #blacklivesmatter movement has (I hope) got us all thinking about how to be anti-racist – how to be part of the solution not part of the problem.